vadniks/Gleana/Readme.md

 Write in C11 and add language C++ wrappers and other languages bindings

 Add math functions: round, floor, bottom, pow (power, ^, includes roots), abs, (arc)sin, (arc)cos, (arc)tg/tan, (arc)ctg/ctan,
-logE/ln, log10/log, exp/e^any, sh/sinh, csh/cosh, th/tanh, cth/ctanh // Either with scaled versions of default algorithms used
+logE/ln, log10/lg, logAnyBiggerThenZeroAndNotOne, exp/e^any, sh/sinh, csh/cosh, th/tanh, cth/ctanh // Either with scaled versions
-in C's standard math library or using approximations (Taylor/Maclaurin series)
+of default algorithms used in C's standard math library or using approximations (Taylor/Maclaurin series)

 Define constants inducing the transient ones (PI, E), as they are infinitely long they would need some precision setting